 Spend the evening learning how to brew up delicious and healthy drinks from seasonal garden produce.
 Rachel de Thample, teacher at River Cottage and nutritional therapist Ciara Jean Roberts will take you on a delicious tasting tour of drinks using fruits, flowers and herbs such as Elderflower Kefir, Wild Cherry Kombucha and Rhubarb Ginger Beer.
 By the end of the evening you’ll know how to make your own and how to use them to make you feel amazing.Read more

 The team from Pukka Herbs get in on the ‘Beverages, Bubbles and Brews’ act with a talk from experienced herbalist/herbal strategist Simon Mills.
 Supper will be served before and after.
 Read more

 It could be argued that the history of Britain’s relationship with drink mirrors the evolution of the nation, interwoven with themes from colonial and imperial history, industrialisation and social change.
 After a broad overview of this longer history, the talk will concentrate on the changing fortunes of the pub from the end of the eighteenth century to the middle of the twentieth, examining the reasons for its evolving uses, character and form.Read more

-While most people have heard of the mutiny on the Bounty in 1789, relatively few probably know that William Bligh fulfilled the mission which that thwarted – to transplant breadfruit from Tahiti to the West Indies –on a second voyage, with two ships, in 1791-93.
+While most people have heard of the mutiny on the Bounty in 1789, relatively few will know that William Bligh fulfilled the mission – to transplant breadfruit from Tahiti to the West Indies – on a second voyage, with two ships, in 1791-93.
 This talk will explain the project, its problems, and the differing outcomes of these two remarkable Pacific voyages.Read more